antonpavlov/lettersoupe/README.md

 - [https://github.com/first20hours/google-10000-english](https://github.com/first20hours/google-10000-english)

-Licese for the code in this repo is [MIT license](https://github.com/antonpavlov/lettersoupe/blob/master/LICENSE).
+License for the code in this repo is the [MIT license](https://github.com/antonpavlov/lettersoupe/blob/master/LICENSE).
 I am not claiming ownership of the data in references.